CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: CEO-DC: A Decision Framework for Balancing Carbon and Economic Interests

 \subsubsection{Define Sustainability Goals}

-We define a \textit{sustainable goal policy} as the requirement that total emissions over the system lifetime \( T_L \) must not exceed a predefined threshold \( G_{CFP} \) ($G_{CFP}(T_L) \ge C_{CFP}(M)$).
-For instance, the International Telecommunication Union set the goal to reduce emissions by \SI{45}{\percent} from 2020 to 2030, following the World Bank \SI{1.5}{\degreeCelsius} global warming trajectory for ICT~\cite{WorldBank2024ICTEmissions}.
-A conservative sustainable goal can be defined by an \textit{iso-carbon policy}, which aims to achieve total emissions less or equal to the operations of the baseline scenario: $G_{CFP}(T_L) = C_{CFP,OP}(M^B)$.
+A \textit{sustainable goal policy} is the requirement that total emissions $C_{CFP}$ over the system lifetime $T_L$ must not exceed a predefined threshold $G_{CFP}$.
+A conservative sustainability goal for DC upgrades can be defined by an \textit{iso-carbon policy}, which aims to achieve total emissions less than or equal to the operations of the legacy system (baseline): $G_{CFP}(T_L) \leq C_{CFP,OP}(M^B)$.